georgjaehnig/plot-my-life/README.md

     $ echo 'birthday: 1990-07-01' | python3 generate.py presets/weeks.yml | rsvg-convert -f pdf > my-life.pdf

-You can override the styles with adding more YAML files as arguments, for example
+You can override the settings with adding more YAML files as arguments.
+In this case, the birtday setting is put into `override.yml`:

-    $ echo 'birthday: 1990-07-01' | python3 generate.py presets/weeks.yml override.yml > my-life.svg
+    $ python3 generate.py presets/weeks.yml override.yml > my-life.svg

-will add settings from `override.yml`